+Several pre- and post-doctoral training opportunities exist to provide you a continuum of education.
 These fellowships provide you with opportunities to conduct research alongside mentors in your chosen area of focus.
 Our goal is to help you reach your career goals in the healthcare profession and prepare you to meet the lifelong challenges and possibilities you will face as nurse researchers.
-More information is available at the IU School of Nursing Pre-and-Postdoctoral Training web page.
+More information about current opportunities is available at the IU School of Nursing Pre- and Post-doctoral Training web page.

-Doctor of Nursing Practice (DNP) Doctor of Nursing Practice (DNP) Purpose
+Doctor of Nursing Practice (DNP) Doctor of Nursing Practice (DNP) DNP Learning Outcomes